 You can take steps to reduce your exposure to harmful heavy metals, like mercury in seafood, but you can’t completely avoid them.
 This is why you need ways to bind and remove toxic heavy metals.

-A potent tool to bind and eliminate harmful heavy metals is BioActive Carbon.
+A potent tool to bind and eliminate harmful heavy metals is carbon-based binders.
 But NAC may help in this area too.

 Due to its chemical structure, NAC can bind heavy metals like cadmium, lead, and mercury.
 That enables you to excrete them, including via your urine.
 (44)